 PSYC 101.
 Introduction to Psychology (4E)

 A survey of the theoretical and empirical foundations of contemporary psychology.
-This course satisfies the Core Curriculum requirement in Social Sciences.
+This course satisfies the Core Exploration requirement in Social and Behavioral Sciences.

 PSYC 197/297/397/497.
 Directed Research in Psychology (1-4E)